 - 1. Open the file /etc/security/limits.conf with a text editor as root.

-- 2. Add the following lines to set the locked memory size for all users to 32 MB:
+- 2. Add the following lines to remove the locked memory size limitation for all users:

-- hard memlock 32768
+- hard memlock unlimited

-- soft memlock 32768
+- soft memlock unlimited

 - 3. Save the file and reboot the system.